Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Experiments

-\paragraph{Results.} Fig \ref{fig:recalc_perc_vs_ep_r} shows the performance of the model in terms of total reward per episode.
-For comparison we added the results for SAC ~\cite{haarnoja2018soft} and PPO ~\cite{schulman2017proximal} at convergence, which have a 100\% recalculation rate.
-Fig \ref{fig:recalc_perc_vs_ep_r} top left shows the performance in CP where there is no visible performance degradation by recalculating only 40\% of the time and from 40\% to 20\% the task is still solved with some minor hit in performance.
+For comparison we added the results for Soft-actor-critic (SAC) ~\cite{haarnoja2018soft} and Proximal Policy Optimization (PPO) ~\cite{schulman2017proximal} at convergence.
+See Appendix Table 1 for detailed results for each environment.\\ \textbf{CP.} Fig \ref{fig:OFF_max} (left) shows the performance for \emph{NS}, \emph{FSA}, \emph{CB}, \emph{FUT} and \emph{BICHO} in CP.
+There is no visible performance degradation by replanning only 40\% of the time, and from 40\% to 20\% the task is still solved with a minor hit in performance.
 From 20\% the results start decreasing dramatically.
-Fig \ref{fig:recalc_perc_vs_ep_r} mid left shows the performance in HC, a more complex environment.
-The Graph shows no impact on performance for \emph{FSA} and \emph{CB} when recalculating up to 80\% whilst performance is still acceptable better than SAC at convergence.
-With less than 60\% recalculation performance drops drastically. \ar{see the model is still better than ppo after recalculating 40 percent} Results in PU, Fig \ref{fig:recalc_perc_vs_ep_r} mid right, reveal stable performance only 80\% recalculation with \emph{FSA} and \emph{CB}, and dramatic drop with increasing recalculation.
-Curiously, \emph{NS} starts at 50\% recalculation and exhibits better performance than dynamic methods.
-The results in RE, Fig \ref{fig:recalc_perc_vs_ep_r} top right, reveal no visible performance degradation by recalculating only 40\% of the time (\emph{FSA} and \emph{CB}) and from 45\% to 20\% the task is still solved with minor hit in performance.
+Interestingly, in \emph{BICHO} there is no drastic loss in performance even when only replanning 9\% of the steps.
+This is very close to the limit of the trajectory horizon $H$. \\ \textbf{HC.} Fig \ref{fig:OFF_max} (mid-left) shows the performance in HC, a more complex environment.
+The graph shows no impact on performance for \emph{FSA}, \emph{CB}, \emph{FUT} and \emph{BICHO} when replanning up to 80\% whilst performance is still acceptable better than SAC at convergence.
+With less than 60\% replanning, the performance drops drastically.
+However, \emph{BICHO} still outperforms PPO when recalculating only 20\%. \emph{N-skip} cannot reduce more than $50\%$ (n=1) without drastically degrading performance, showing that an adaptive method is necessary to skip replanning in complex environments such as HC.\\ \textbf{PU.} Fig \ref{fig:OFF_max} (mid-right) shows the PU results revealing that \emph{FSA}, \emph{CB} and \emph{n-skip} have a stable performance with 80\% replanning and a drastic drop when replanning decreases further. \emph{FUT} keeps a good performance up to 50\% and then the performance starts decreasing drastically. \emph{BICHO} slightly drops in performance after 40\% but it still maintains a good performance by replanning only 10\% of the steps.\\ \textbf{RE.} Fig \ref{fig:OFF_max} (right) shows the results in RE.
+It reveals no visible performance degradation by replanning only 40\% of the time and from 45\% to 30\% the task is still solved with \emph{FSA} and \emph{CB} with a minor hit in performance.
 With less than 20\%, reward decreases dramatically.
+The performance of \emph{FUT} drops after 30\%.
+In this environment, \emph{n-skip} has comparable degradation with other adaptive methods.
+However, the fact that \emph{n-skip} starts at $50\%$ and it is fixed should be considered.
+The adaptive methods working at around $40\%$ replanning still retain performances above SAC and PPO.\\ In all environments, methods projecting future actions achieve longer sequences of steps without replanning with acceptable loss in reward.
+Results show that replanning less than $70\%$ is feasible whilst retaining state-of-the-art performance.
+In environments with lower dimensional actions, state spaces, or lower complexity, it is possible to save up to $80\%$ replanning steps.
+While blindly skipping replanning has an effect, the adaptive methods offer a reasonable trade-off to tune them to work at levels of replanning and performance not reachable by \emph{n-skip}.